Learning-aided Stochastic Network Optimization with Imperfect State Prediction: Abstract

 \section{Abstract}

-We investigate the problem of stochastic network optimization in the presence of imperfect state prediction and non-stationarity.
-Based on a novel distribution-accuracy curve prediction model, we develop the \emph{predictive learning-aided control} (\plc) algorithm, which jointly utilizes historic and predicted network state information for decision making. \plc{} is an online algorithm that requires \emph{zero} a-prior system statistical information, and consists of three key components, namely sequential distribution estimation and change detection, dual learning, and online queue-based control.

-Specifically, we show that \plc{} simultaneously achieves good long-term performance, short-term queue size reduction, accurate change detection, and fast algorithm convergence.
-In particular, for stationary networks, \plc{} achieves a near-optimal $[O(\epsilon)$, $O(\log(1/\epsilon)^2)]$ utility-delay tradeoff.
-For non-stationary networks, \plc{} obtains an $[O(\epsilon), O(\log^2(1/\epsilon)$ $+ \min(\epsilon^{c/2-1}, e_w/\epsilon))]$ utility-backlog tradeoff for distributions that last $\Theta(\frac{\max(\epsilon^{-c}, e_w^{-2})}{\epsilon^{1+a}})$ time, where $e_w$ is the prediction accuracy and $a=\Theta(1)>0$ is a constant (the Backpressue algorithm \cite{neelynowbook} requires an $O(\epsilon^{-2})$ length for the same utility performance with a larger backlog).
-Moreover, \plc{} detects distribution change $O(w)$ slots faster with high probability ($w$ is the prediction size) and achieves an $O(\min(\epsilon^{-1+c/2}, e_w/\epsilon)+\log^2(1/\epsilon))$ convergence time, which is faster than Backpressure and other algorithms.
-Our results demonstrate that state prediction (even imperfect) can help (i) achieve faster detection and convergence, and (ii) obtain better utility-delay tradeoffs.
+We investigate the problem of stochastic network optimization in the presence of state prediction and non-stationarity.
+Based on a novel state prediction model featured with a distribution-accuracy curve, we develop the \emph{predictive learning-aided control} (\plc) algorithm, which jointly utilizes historic and predicted network state information for decision making. \plc{} is an online algorithm that consists of three key components, namely sequential distribution estimation and change detection, dual learning, and online queue-based control.
+We show that for stationary networks, \plc{} achieves a near-optimal utility-delay tradeoff.
+For non-stationary networks, \plc{} obtains an utility-backlog tradeoff for distributions that last longer than a time proportional to the square of the prediction error, which is smaller than that needed by Backpressue \cite{neelynowbook} for achieving the same utility performance.
+Moreover, \plc{} detects distribution change $O(w)$ slots faster with high probability ($w$ is the prediction size) and achieves a convergence time faster than that under Backpressure.
+Our results demonstrate that state prediction helps (i) achieve faster detection and convergence, and (ii) obtain better utility-delay tradeoffs.
 They also quantify the benefits of prediction in four important performance metrics, i.e., utility (efficiency), delay (quality-of-service), detection (robustness), and convergence (adaptability), and provide new insight for joint prediction, learning and optimization in stochastic networks.